 If all your content is served via the same HTTPS domain, then you must upload Batch's Service Worker to the root of your website (e.g. https://mywebsite.com/batchsdk-worker-loader.js):

 Step 3.
 Test your integration

-You should see a push permission prompt next time you visit your website.
+You should see a push permission prompt the next time you visit your website.
 We recommend you try sending a test notification to your browser after accepting push notifications.
-More information here: how to send a test push.

 3. Optional Optimizations